dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-tools.md

 Integrate dbt Cloud and [Azure Data Factory](https://learn.microsoft.com/en-us/azure/data-factory/) (ADF) for a smooth data process, from data ingestion to data transformation.
 You can seamlessly trigger dbt Cloud jobs upon completion of ingestion jobs by using the [dbt API](/docs/dbt-cloud-apis/overview) in ADF.

-For a more detailed overview on how to do this, refer to the following guidance:
+For a more detailed overview of how to do this, refer to the following guidance:

 <Tabs>